 Course Outline

-Day 1: Overview of cybersecurity, ethical hacking and contemporary architecture
+Day 1: Overview of cybersecurity, ethical hacking, and contemporary architecture

 Day 2: Active recognition